New Guzheng Designs (2015)November 26, 2015

 Before you do anything, it is important to ascertain that the flat pitching of your notes is not due to embouchure issues.
-Western flute players who are picking up the dizi should bear in mind that the embouchure required of the Chinese dizi is focused and tight – less relaxed than that required of the western flute.
+Western flute players picking up the dizi should bear in mind that the embouchure required of the Chinese dizi is focused and tight – less relaxed than that required of the western flute.
 When playing, you should feel as though you are smiling.

 Like all Chinese instruments, the dizi’s tuning should be A = 442 Hz.

-Xie Bing, the maker of one of our best-selling dizis, suggests that one can scrape, with the aid of a small file or knife, around the inner circumference of the blowing hole, in order to rectify the problem of flat tuning.
+Xie Bing, the maker of one of our best-selling dizis, suggested that one can scrape, with the aid of a small file or knife, around the inner circumference of the blowing hole, in order to rectify the problem of flat tuning.
 It is advised to only scrape of the wood closer to the dizi’s copper joint, facing the inside of the dizi, making it slightly bigger.
 The hole should maintain its round shape on the outside.

 Check out the following video for a good idea on how to do so!

-It is not listed in our webstore but if you wish to purchase it, drop us an email at email@example.com.
+It is not listed in our webstore but if you wish to purchase it, drop us an email at [email protected].

 Reminder again: Sand the inside of the hole, closest to the end of the flute to make the pitch of the whole Dizi higher.